-To promote community safety and enhance the role of the Alhambra Police Department in the community
+Programs to promote community safety and enhance the role of the Alhambra Police Department in the community.

 The Police Explorer Program enables young men and women, ages 14 to 20, to determine through actual experience and training if they would like to pursue a career in law enforcement.
 Teens learn through lecture and practical experience about the day-to-day operations of the Alhambra Police Department, and the skills and education necessary to be a law enforcement officer.
 After completing the Police Explorer "Academy," Explorers may continue their relationship with the Alhambra Police Department by performing non-hazardous duties around the police station, and participating in ride-alongs with a police officer on a regular tour of duty.
 For more information or to obtain a Police Explorer application form, call 626-300-1514.